innobright/help.innobright.com/src/licensing/how-to-use-license.rst

 If you purchased a node locked license: this license is locked to the machine you purchased it for.
 You can run unlimited instances of Altus Denoiser on that machine making it great for multi-GPU.

 Node locked licenses can be installed in two ways.
-The recommended way is with Enviroment Variables.
+The recommended way is with Enviroment Variables as it will work with Standalone and integrated/plugins.
+If you only use Altus' standalone products (Altus-CLD and Altus-Studio) then the 2nd method will be faster.

 1) Enviroment Variables